June 3, 2010

 When you have a comment to make, include the hashtag associated with the route you're on in your tweet.
 Hashtags work like labels to help organize the information stream.
 The hashtags we have developed are listed below.
 (Note: capitalization is not necessary.)

-You might also want to consider bookmarking this blog entry for future reference.
-We will update the resources as needed over time.
+We suggest bookmarking this blog entry for future reference.
+We will update the hashtag list as needed over time.

 GEOPOINTS BULLETIN is written by Jennifer 'Jenn' Milyko, an Adventure Cycling cartographer, and appears weekly, highlighting curious facts, figures, and persons from the Adventure Cycling Route Network with tips and hints for personal route creation thrown in for good measure.
 She also wants to remind you that map corrections and comments are always welcome via the online Map Correction Form.